NVIDIA/spark-rapids/docs/compatibility.md

 point number, but Spark will retain up to 17 digits of precision, i.e. `format_number(1234567890.1234567890, 5)` will return `1,234,567,890.00000` on the GPU and `1,234,567,890.12346` on the CPU.
 To enable this on the GPU, set [`spark.rapids.sql.formatNumberFloat.enabled`](additional-functionality/advanced_configs.md#sql.formatNumberFloat.enabled) to `true`.

-Starting from 22.06 this conf is enabled by default, to disable this operation on the GPU, set [`spark.rapids.sql.castFloatToString.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToString.enabled) to `false`.
+This configuration is enabled by default.
+To disable this operation on the GPU set [`spark.rapids.sql.castFloatToString.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToString.enabled) to `false`.

 ### String to Float